aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/convert-text-numeric-data-to-number/_index.md

 ---

 ## **Possible Usage Scenarios**
 Sometimes, you want to convert numeric data entered as text to numbers.
 You can enter numbers as text in Microsoft Excel by putting an apostrophe before a number, for example **'12345**.
 Excel then treats the number as a string.
 Aspose.Cells allows you to convert strings to numbers.

 ## How to Convert numbers stored as text to numbers in Excel
 You can convert numbers stored as text to numbers by following a few simple steps.

-1. Select any single cell or range of cells that has an error indicator in the upper-left corner.
+1. Select any single cell or range of cells that has an error indicator in the upper‑left corner.
-1. Next to the selected cell or range of cells, click the error button that appears.
-On the menu, click Convert to Number.
+2. Next to the selected cell or range of cells, click the error button that appears.
+On the menu, click **Convert to Number**.
+3. If the error button is not available, select a column with this problem.
+If you don't want to convert the whole column, you can select one or more cells instead.
+Just be sure the cells you select are in the same column; otherwise, this process won't work.
+The **Text to Columns** button is typically used for splitting a column, but it can also be used to convert a single column of text to numbers.
+On the **Data** tab, click **Text to Columns**.
+4. Click the **Finish** button in the pop‑up box.
+5. The numbers stored as text are transformed into numbers.

 <br>
 <img src="4.png" width=70% />
-1. If the alert button is not available, Select a column with this problem.
-If you don't want to convert the whole column, you can select one or more cells instead.
-Just be sure the cells you select are in the same column, otherwise this process won't work.
-The Text to Columns button is typically used for splitting a column, but it can also be used to convert a single column of text to numbers.
-On the Data tab, click Text to Columns.
 <br>
 <img src="1.png" width=70% />
-1. Click the Finish button in the pop-up box.
 <br>
 <img src="2.png" width=70% />
-1. The numbers stored as text are transformed into numbers.
 <br>
 <img src="3.png" width=70% />

 ## How to Convert numbers stored as text to numbers using Aspose.Cells for .NET
-Aspose.Cells provides the [**Cells.ConvertStringToNumericValue()**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/convertstringtonumericvalue) method which can be used to convert all string or text numeric data into numbers.
+Aspose.Cells provides the [**Cells.ConvertStringToNumericValue()**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/convertstringtonumericvalue) method, which can be used to convert all string or text numeric data into numbers.

 The following screenshot shows string numbers in cells **A1:A17**.
 String numbers are aligned to the left.
 <br>
 <img src="5.png" width=70% />

 These string numbers have been converted to numbers using [**Cells.ConvertStringToNumericValue()**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/convertstringtonumericvalue) in the following screenshot.
-As you can see, they are now right-aligned.
+As you can see, they are now right‑aligned.
 <br>
 <img src="6.png" width=70% />